joleys/niko-home-control-II/README.md

 __Remark:__ The totals are not available as they are not (yet) exposed by the API.

+#### Calculated totals

-Totals are available via a Helper.
+Totals can be calculated via a Helper:

 Goto 'Settings' > 'Devices & Services' and click 'Helpers' at the top.
 Click the '+ Create Helper' button at the bottom right and select 'Integration - Riemann sum integral sensor'.
-Type a name for the Helper and select the relevant 'energyhome' entity (i.e. 'Electrical Power to Grid') from the 'Input sensor' dropdown.
+Type a name for the Helper and select the relevant ' energyhome' entity (i.e. 'Electrical Power to Grid') from the 'Input sensor' dropdown.
 Integration method 'Trapezoidal rule' should give the most accurate integrated value.
 Set 'Precision' to '3' and set the 'Metric prefix' to 'k (kilo)'.
 Leave the time unit at 'Hours'.

 At least two helpers are needed: one for the consumption total and one for the production total.
 These helpers can be used in the HA Energy Dashboard.